 What is the bladder?

-The bladder is a balloon-shaped organ in your lower abdomen that stores urine.
-Urine is filtered through your kidneys through tubes called ureters to the bladder.
-When you pee, your bladder muscles push the liquid out of your body through another tube called the urethra.
+The bladder is a hollow, balloon-shaped organ in your lower abdomen that stores urine.
+Urine normally flows into your bladder from the kidneys through small tubes called the ureters.
+Then when you pee, the muscles of your bladder push the liquid out of your body through another tube called the urethra.

 Why do I need a urostomy?